reactjs/rfcs/text/0000-reparenting.md

 - While createKey and createReparent shares the same advantage that unmounting of its host results in unmounting of the reparentable root. contentKey does not have a secondary method of unmounting/discarding the tree.
 React cannot differentiate between a detached tree and a discarded/unmountable tree.
 As a result it cannot be used for varying numbers of reparentable roots as trees for discarded keys remain in memory as leaks.
 - createKey adds alternative behaviour using just the `key`, createReparent gives React internals more control in how it they decide to handle the link between the tree and the reparent.

-## DetatchedTree
+## DetachedTree

-If `.unmount()` proves to be too complex it may be possible to make detached trees work with createReparent, createKey, or other global key methods by using a Fragment-like `<DetatchedTree />` component which holds a reference to the detached tree in the React tree but omits it from the DOM.
-Then React knows it may unmount components and trees if it is not used as part of the live tree or in a DetatchedTree.
+If `.unmount()` proves to be too complex it may be possible to make detached trees work with createReparent, createKey, or other global key methods by using a Fragment-like `<DetachedTree />` component which holds a reference to the detached tree in the React tree but omits it from the DOM.
+Then React knows it may unmount components and trees if it is not used as part of the live tree or in a DetachedTree.

 ```js
 class MyComponent extends Component {